• Skip to primary navigation

 Notes

-Yield: This makes a fairly large batch so reduce/halve if desired.
+Yield: This recipe makes about 8 cups.
+(It's a fairly large batch so reduce or halve if desired.)

 Nutrition Per Serving (Estimate)